 * Musk pay based on market cap, operational milestones

-* To receive no guaranteed compensation of any kind (Adds background, updates shares)
+* To receive no guaranteed compensation of any kind (Recasts, adds detail from statement and background)

-The new long-term plan, modeled after Musk's 2012 performance award but more directly linked to the company's performance, was unveiled after Tesla's much-anticipated Model 3 sedan missed a series of production targets.
+Musk's new long-term remuneration plan, modeled after his 2012 performance award but more directly linked to the company's performance, was unveiled after Tesla's much-anticipated Model 3 sedan missed a series of production targets.

 The delays and Tesla's high cash burn rate has worried Wall Street that Musk's ambition to build the company into a behemoth will severely stretch its production capabilities.